 Speaker origin story: Combining an electronics & art background, they joined the tech world as a PHP developer and now works as a Community Engineer.

 All workshops are run on 7 November and include a conference pass for the 8 November for £465+VAT.
-You can request to change the conference pass day, which will be granted based on availability.

 Our diversity statement